 Computing Power

-The computer behind it all is based on an Intel Quad Core (four processors) running at 2.55GHz and with 8.0G of RAM (Windows 7 64-bit).
-There are two 500Gb internal hard drives and there’s external network storage of 4 Terabyte for all the image data using two “Icy Box” caddies, each with 2 x 1Tbyte HHDs.
+The computer behind it all is based on an AMD Ryzen 5 3600 6-core processor running at 3.60 GHz, this works with 64Gb of RAM which you can see (4 sticks) glowing with all the colours of the rainbow behind the glass screen on the computer case.
+There are several Tb of internal hard drives and there’s external network storage of 4 Terabyte for all the image data using a Network storage unit with 4 caddies, each with a 1Tbyte HDD.

-I use three 24″ LCD monitors (Iiyama – ProLite E2407HDS) so that I can keep the uncluttered image to be worked on sitting on the central monitor, while all the menus I am using are on the right hand monitor.
-The left hand monitor is then free for Internet work.
-The keyboard and mouse are wireless.
+I use four 24″ LCD monitors (Iiyama – ProLite E2407HDS) so that I can keep the uncluttered image to be worked on sitting on the bottom right hand monitor, while all the menus I am using are on the monitor above it.
+The top left hand monitor is then free for Internet work, and the bottom left hand monitor is free for anything else going on.

 Printing

-I use the superb HP Designjet 130 six colour printer to print out our images to a maximum size of A1.
+I use the superb HP Designjet T230 four colour (CMYK) printer to print out images to a maximum size of A1.
 I use 200 g.s.m. satin finish photo quality paper and I can testify to the resistance of these prints to fading as I have had an image of the North America and Pelican nebulae [on the wall behind the left hand monitor] in direct sunlight for over 4 years with no apparent adverse effects – very impressive!
 By comparison, a simple print from an A4 colour printer faded in less than 2 weeks under similar conditions.

 Pre-processing